rintukutum/AyurGenomics-Viz-ML/README.md

 and accordingly we developed algorithms to infer genes(<strong>Y<sub>g</sub></strong>) as predictors of the phenotypes (eg., cancer).
 In recent years, we started appreciating the fact that other covariate such as age, sex, environmental conditions along with our phenotype of interest could play a vital role in regulation within cellular.
-Overview of phenomics and genomics data is illustrated below.
+Overview of phenomics and genomics data is illustrated below in Figure-01.

 <img src="https://github.com/rintukutum/AyurGenomics-Viz-ML/blob/master/images/overview.png" width="712" height="570">